IDishaJain/Traffic_Teller/README.md

 # Vehicle Detection and Counting

-Vehicle tracking refers to the process of identifying and following the movement of vehicles using camera systems.
-Capturing vehicles in video streams from surveillance cameras is a complex yet vital task for enhancing tracking accuracy.
-This technology supports a growing range of applications, including traffic management, monitoring, flow analysis, and public safety.
-Its implementation is cost-effective, making it accessible for widespread use.
-Video and image processing techniques have become integral to traffic surveillance, enabling the analysis and monitoring of road conditions in urban environments.
-Vehicle detection plays a crucial role by providing essential data for vehicle counting, speed estimation, accident detection, traffic flow analysis, and forecasting. <br>
+A web application that detects, classifies, and counts vehicles from uploaded videos using computer vision techniques.
+It generates a vehicle distribution chart for visual analysis, aiding in traffic management and urban planning.

+Vehicle tracking involves identifying and following vehicle movements through video surveillance, playing a crucial role in modern traffic monitoring systems.
+This application supports key functions such as traffic flow analysis, vehicle counting, and public safety—all in a cost-effective and scalable solution.

 ## Modules: <br>
 1. Vehicle Detetction